jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Zero credit
 (3) If the person’s tax credit income for the tax credit quarter is $57,286 or more, the abatement amount is $1,560 and the FamilyBoost tax credit amount under section MH 3(2) and (3) is zero.

+### MH 6 Orders in Council for FamilyBoost
+Purpose
+(1) The purpose of subsection (2) is to provide a power to expand eligibility to, or increase the amount of, the FamilyBoost tax credit payable to a person under this subpart.
+What may be done by Order in Council
+(2) The Governor-General may, by Order in Council made on the recommendation of the Minister of Revenue,— (a) increase the percentage of licensed early childhood service fees able to be claimed as a FamilyBoost tax credit in section MH 3(2):
+  (b) increase the maximum tax credit amount in section MH 3(2) and (3):
+  (c) change the rate of abatement in section MH 5(2):
+  (d) increase the abatement amount under section MH 5(3):
+  (e) increase the threshold for a person’s tax credit income in a tax credit quarter in section MH 5(3):
+  (f) increase the tax credit income threshold at which the abatement begins under sections MH 3(3) and MH 5(2).
+Application of Order in Council
+(3) An Order in Council made under subsection (2) applies to tax credit quarters starting on or after the first day of a quarter and cannot apply earlier than the quarter in which the order is made.
+Secondary legislation
+(4) An Order in Council made under subsection (2)—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) commences in accordance with subsection (3), even if it is not yet published.

 ### Subpart MK — Tax credits for KiwiSaver schemes and complying superannuation funds

 ### MK 1 Tax credits for superannuation contributions